jatin69/srijan-2019/articles/darkweb.md

 >Interestingly, 39% of sites interrogated were unlinked, meaning they were extremely difficult to find.

-To sum up, Dark web allows you to access the internet without a face.
-However, this anonymity has degraded the reputation of  dark web and has made it a lawless-digital-no-man's-land .
+To sum up, the Dark Web allows you to access the internet without a face.
+However, this anonymity has degraded the reputation of Dark Web and has made it a lawless-digital-no-man-land .
 People consider this section of the web unsafe as no one can be caught hold of.
-But 'darkweb' isn't all gloomy for users.
-How you is it makes the difference.
+But 'Dark Web' isn't all gloomy for users.
+How you use is it makes all the difference!